 Factors which may arise in considering whether it is in the public interest to commence a proceeding include:

 - the nature and seriousness of the alleged contravention

-- the level of industry or public concern in the nature of the alleged contravention.
-The ABCC assumes that in all cases the public and industry are concerned about compliance with building industry laws.
+- the level of industry or public concern in the nature of the alleged contravention

-- the impact of the alleged contravention on the person who was injured or otherwise adversely affected by the alleged contravention and other relevant persons
+- the impact of the alleged contravention on any person who was injured or otherwise adversely affected by the alleged contravention and other relevant persons

 - the likely impact of proceedings on general deterrence (i.e. reducing the likelihood that other building industry participants will commit similar contraventions or otherwise contravene building industry laws), and specific deterrence (i.e. reducing the likelihood that the alleged wrongdoer will commit further contraventions of such laws)